warownia1/slivka-blog/_posts/2022-06-21-python-plugins.md

 classes, methods and functions, not just classes.
 Additionally, it doesn't enforce certain class hierarchy in favour of duck-typing.

-One way of making plugin registering decorator is to by creating a custom collection i.e. dict and adding a ``register`` method acting as a decoration to it:
+One way of making plugin registering decorator is by creating a custom collection i.e. a dict and adding a ``register`` method acting as a decoration to it:

 ```python